-Successful applicants to the MFA program generally have a BFA degree with advanced courses in the studio area they are applying to, a demonstrated interest in continuing their studies at the graduate level and in professional art practice, a well-developed idea of a direction for their visual thesis, and an exceptional portfolio that demonstrates an advanced level of work in their area of interest.
+Successful applicants to the MFA program typically have a BFA degree with advanced courses in the studio area to which they are applying, a demonstrated interest in continuing their studies at the graduate level and in professional art practice, a well-developed idea of a direction for their thesis exhibition, and an exceptional portfolio that demonstrates an advanced level of work in their area of interest.

 The minimum period of residence is two years of full-time attendance at the University of Alberta.

-Justin Ogilvie, Shared Flats in Vermillion, oil and mixed media on canvas, 60 x 84 inches
+Justin Ogilvie, Shared Flats in Vermillion, Oil and mixed media on canvas; 60 x 84 in.

-Grace Sippy, Schism, digital inkjet, silkscreen, and chine-collé, 41 x 31 inches
+Grace Sippy, Schism, digital inkjet, silkscreen, and chine-collé; 41 x 31 in.